Hacer

 Hace + time + que + present tense form of the verb

-Translation: Hace dos años que nosotros cantamos.
+Example: Hace dos años que nosotros cantamos.
+[We have been singing for two years.]

-Can you translate these sentences?
+Practice!
+Can you translate these sentences into Spanish/English?

 1. Jorge has been studying music for six months.